Travel/Visa

 About Visa:

 1. Visitors from non-EU (European Union) countries may require a visa.
 Visa applications may take up to several months in case of complications.
-In that case you should apply immediately to a German consulate or embassy in your country of residence to avoid possible delays and other inconveniences.
+In that case, you should apply immediately to a German consulate or embassy in your country of residence to avoid possible delays and other inconveniences.

 For more detailed information please see the official website of the Visa regulations - Federal Foreign Office or contact the German embassy of your country of residence.

-2. The organizer will provide an official invitation letter for Visa application only after request.
+2. The organizer will provide an official invitation letter for visa application only after request.
 In case of need, please provide the following information:

 Full name; Affiliation; Gender; Nationality; Date of birth (day, month, year); Passport number.

-3. Disclaimer: The organizer committee is not authorized or obligated to assist with the delegates during visa application process.
+3. Disclaimer: The organizer committee is not authorized or obligated to assist the delegates during the visa application process.
 All expenses incurred in relation to the conference are the sole responsibility of the delegate.
 The Letter of Invitation does not guarantee an entry visa to Germany.